manman1995/Fourmer/README.md

 - dehazing: Contains implementations for image dehazing using the Fourmer model.
 - deraining: Contains implementations for image deraining using the Fourmer model.
 - llie: Contains implementations for low-light image enhancement (LLIE) using the Fourmer model.
+- pan-sharpening:Contains implementations for pan-sharpening using the Fourmer model.